 Zimmer and his team have brought this iterative test and learn approach inside the organization too.
 They’ve built user labs to test ideas with customers much earlier, and this gives them better insights into what’s working and what’s not much sooner.
 He contrasts that approach with the typical big meeting going over a PowerPoint presentation that someone has worked on internally for weeks.
 That approach can cause teams to be defensive about their hard work instead of working through the options more collaboratively with more early contact with customers.

-The future of design is evolving beyond spaces, products and services.
-Zimmer also talked about the challenge of designing for voice with the Capital One skill for Amazon Echo, with a team focused on conversation design “obsessing around the humanity that has to come through in an interaction and what the word choices are”.
+The future of design is evolving beyond spaces, products, and services.
+Zimmer also talked about the challenge of designing for voice with the Capital One skill for Amazon Echo, with a team focused on conversation design “obsessing around the humanity that has to come through in interaction and what the word choices are”.
 That work is continuing with the release of an update to the skill called “How Much Did I Spend?” that was built with a natural language query, “as though you are talking with your money”.

 Zimmer sees parallels between financial health and physical health, and he thinks software and good design can help us to set goals and achieve them.
 “The ability to leverage software’s capability to do that is this new era that’s upon us of creating new products and services.
 I think design plays a huge role, and there’s a bright future ahead.”